abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 ## Adding OpenAPI support

-When we've created the `FromJsonQueryAttribute`, its `BindingSource` property is set to [`BindingSource.Custom`][BindingSource.Custom], which prevents Swagger from displaying the parameter properties as individual inputs.
+When we created the `FromJsonQueryAttribute`, its `BindingSource` property was set to [`BindingSource.Custom`][BindingSource.Custom].
+This keeps Swagger from displaying the properties as individual inputs.

 ![swagger ui with single input](./swagger_fromjsonquery.png)